ritual-net/infernet-monorepo/infernet_services/services/tgi_client_inference_service/README.md

 - **Description**: The cookies to pass to the TGI service.

+### TGI_INF_WORKFLOW_KW_ARGS

+- **Description**: Any argument passed here will passed in as a keyword argument to the TGI workflow.
+Used to set the TGI inference parameters.

+Refer to the [TGI documentation](https://huggingface.github.io/text-generation-inference/#/Text%20Generation%20Inference/generate) for a full list of available parameters.

 ### retry_params
 - **Description**: The retry parameters for the inference workflow. (optional)